helmfile/helmfile/docs/index.md

 The `helmfile version` sub-command prints the version of Helmfile.Optional `-o` flag accepts `json` `yaml` `short` to output version in JSON, YAML or short format.

 default it will check for the latest version of Helmfile and print a tip if the current version is not the latest.
 To disable this behavior, set environment variable `HELMFILE_UPGRADE_NOTICE_DISABLED` to any non-empty value.

+### show-dag

+It prints a table with 3 columns, GROUP, RELEASE, and DEPENDENCIES.

+GROUP is the unsigned, monotonically increasing integer starting from 1.
+All the releases with the same GROUP are deployed concurrently.
+Everything in GROUP 2 starts being deployed only after everything in GROUP 1 got successfully deployed.

+RELEASE is the release that belongs to the GROUP.

+DEPENDENCIES is the list of releases that the RELEASE depends on.
+It should always be empty for releases in GROUP 1.
+DEPENDENCIES for a release in GROUP 2 should have some or all dependencies appeared in GROUP 1.
+It can be "some" because Helmfile simplifies the DAGs of releases into a DAG of groups, so that Helmfile always produce a single DAG for everything written in helmfile.yaml, even when there are technically two or more independent DAGs of releases in it.

 ## Paths Overview